GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 now wish for it to serve as input to a GMT module, you will have to associate that object with a "Virtual File".
 This step assigns a special filename to the memory location and you can then pass this filename to any module that needs to read that data.
-It is similar for writing, and you can pass NULL as the object to have GMT automatically allocate the output resource.
+It is similar for writing, except you may pass NULL as the object to have GMT automatically allocate the output resource.
+If you want GMT to write to your preallocated memory then you must create a suitable container and attach your array(s) using GMT_Set_Matrix_ or GMT_set_Vector_.
 The full syntax is

 .. _GMT_Open_VirtualFile: